The purpose is to detect events, analyse them and determine an appropriate control action.This is to ensure that:

 - Appropriate control actions are determined for events and these are communicated to the appropriate

-- Provide the trigger, or entry point, for the execution of service operation processes and operations
+- Provide the trigger, or entry point, for the execution of service operation processes and operations management activities.

 The scope includes detection and management of all critical services and IT infrastructure in XXX.
 The scope predominantly includes, but not limited to the following infrastructure and any services provided via these.